Blog

 Honor Your Injury History:

-- Shoulder injuries may require wider hand placement in downward dog
+- Shoulder injuries may require wider hand placement in downward dog, and understanding how your body moves is a big part of what body sensing is about.

 - Knee issues might need different angles in lunges

-- These aren’t modifications because you’re doing it wrong – they’re intelligent adaptations
+These aren’t modifications because you’re doing it wrong, they’re intelligent adaptations, the same principle behind rehabilitative care and movement recovery.

 Visual Feedback Tools: